Statistics Explained

 SDG5.PNG

-SDG 5 ‘Gender equality’ shows a quite favourable picture in most of the areas monitored.
-Regarding employment, women’s hourly earnings are catching up with those of men, and the gap between men and women who are outside the labour force due to caring responsibilities has narrowed since 2017.
-Similarly, the gender employment gap has narrowed since 2017, even though stronger progress will be necessary for the EU to meet its target of halving this gap by 2030.
-Women also continue to increasingly occupy leadership positions, as shown by considerable growth in both the shares of women in national parliaments and in senior management positions of the largest listed companies.
-Despite these improvements, however, the gender situation remains far from parity in both areas.
-In the area of education, the gender gap is reversed, with more young women than men attaining secondary and tertiary education.
-While this gap has slightly narrowed since 2017 for early school leaving, men continue to fall further behind women in terms of tertiary educational attainment.
+The goal-level assessment of SDG 5 ‘Gender equality’ has deteriorated compared with previous monitoring report editions.
+In the EU, more young women than men attain secondary and tertiary education, and the respective gender gaps have increased further since 2018.
+The situation on the labour market has improved, as women’s hourly earnings are catching up with those of men, and the gap between men and women who are outside the labour force due to caring responsibilities has narrowed since 2018.
+Similarly, the gender employment gap has decreased since 2018, even though stronger progress will be necessary for the EU to meet its target of halving this gap by 2030.
+Women continue to occupy more leadership positions, as shown by considerable growth in both the shares of women in national parliaments and in senior management positions of the largest listed companies.
+Despite these improvements, more efforts are needed to reach gender parity in the labour market and in leadership positions.

 SDG16.PNG